mulle-sde/mulle-sde/README.md

 ### Develop project

-Choose the editor of your choice, for a better demo effect, choose one of the IDEs.
+Choose the editor of your choice.
+For a better demo effect, choose one of the IDEs.

 ``` sh